-Chow Chows will shed heavily year-round due to their thick double coats.
-In fact, they’re one of the 5 heaviest shedders of all dog breeds.
-In addition to constant shedding year round, a Chow Chow is likely to experience even more shedding depending on seasonal changes, health, nutrition, and grooming maintenance.
+Chow Chows tend to shed heavily year-round due to their thick double coats.
+In fact, they’re one of the 5 heaviest shedding dog breeds.
+Not only will they shed year-round, but the Chow Chow is also likely to experience even heavier shedding depending on seasonal changes, health, nutrition, and grooming maintenance.

-In this article we’ll dive into how much Chow Chows shed and the reasons they shed so much.
-Plus, we found real owner testimonials on their shedding.
-And finally, we discuss how you can minimize shedding as much as possible.
+In this article we’ll dive into how much Chow Chows shed and the reasons why they shed so much.
+Plus, we look at real owner testimonials on their shedding.
+And finally, we’ll discuss ways you can minimize the shedding as much as possible.

 RECOMMENDED: A Quick Guide to Chow Chows

-Why do some dog breeds shed so much less, while the Chow Chow sheds a lot?
+Why do some dog breeds shed only a little, while the Chow Chow sheds a lot?
 The answer lies in the reason why these dogs were bred and how they adapt to their natural surrounding.
 Not all dogs were developed for the same reasons, after all.